 Photo: John D. and Catherine T. MacArthur Foundation

-The winner receives a prize of $1000.
-Each year’s finalists were published the preceding year.
+The winner receives $1,000.
+Books must have been published in the preceding year.

 The finalists and winners are determined by a panel of judges appointed by the Publishing Triangle’s awards committee.
 In the listings below, finalists are presented in alphabetical order by book title.
 Bold type and a triangle indicate winners.